jtopnani/Unicorn-Companies/README.md

 There are three pages in the report,

-First page conveys details of a given unicorn when selected using a slicer,
+First page conveys details of a given unicorn company when selected using a slicer,

 Second page gives a description of top 5 countries with highest number of unicorns, top 5 unicorns by valuation, top 3 industries by valuation, top 3 industries by funding & number of unicorns by year.